Skip to main content

-AWS IMAGINE Grant is available for all 501 (c) and equivalent in the United States and United Kingdom.
+AWS Imagine Grant is available for all 501 (c) and equivalent in the United States, United Kingdom, Ireland, Canada, Australia and New Zealand

-We are in the process of expanding the grant program globally, but currently the program is only available to customers headquartered in the United States and United Kingdom.
+We are in the process of expanding the grant program globally.
+Currently, the program is available to customers headquartered in the United States, United Kingdom, Ireland, Canada, Australia and New Zealand.
 Please check back soon for updates.

-Organizations with active 501(c) status or equivalent that serve beneficiaries outside of the United States or United Kingdom are eligible to apply.
+Organizations with active 501(c) status or equivalent, that are registered in the United States but serve beneficiaries outside of these geographies, are eligible to apply.

 Yes.
-Organizations who have applied and not been awarded an IMAGINE Grant are welcome to apply again.
+Organizations who have applied and not been awarded an AWS Imagine Grant are welcome to apply again.

 No. Each organization may only submit one application per award cycle.

-No. The use of AWS is not a requirement to apply for an IMAGINE Grant.
-As the award package includes AWS-specific resources, the AWS IMAGINE Grant is best suited for organizations who do plan to incorporate AWS technology into their project design.
+No. The use of AWS is not a requirement to apply for an AWS Imagine Grant.
+As the award package includes AWS-specific resources, the AWS Imagine Grant is best suited for organizations who do plan to incorporate AWS technology into their project design.

 We accept proposals once annually.
-Timeline for the 2023-2024 grant cycle is as follows:
+Timeline for the 2026-2027 U.S. grant cycle is as follows:

 An internal AWS adjudication panel will review project proposals.
 We anticipate communicating the results per the application calendar.
 We will communicate the decision to the proposal contact listed on each submission.
 We expect the proposal contact to notify their organization about award decisions and administrative requirements.
 If your proposal contact changes throughout the application process, please communicate that change to us at awsimaginegrant@amazon.com.